 What makes nuts especially valuable to those on the gluten-free diet is that they have the ability to be substituted for gluten-based products in many cases.
 Ground nuts, creating a flour, is great for baking (especially almond flour) and can even be used to make pie crusts.
 With nuts on hand, it will be easy to make delicious and gluten-free options for your guests.

-Chips are not only an easy food to cook with, but they are also budget friendly!
+Potato chips are not only an easy food to cook with, but they are also budget friendly!
 You can use serve up some good old chips with homemade dip alongside veggies as well.

 Porridge is a fantastic breakfast for not just gluten-free eaters, but for everyone!
 Make sure to check the package in the grocery store to make sure nothing has been added to the oats that include gluten.
 While oats are naturally gluten free, they’re often processed in the same facility as wheat, so just opt for the gluten-free variety when you’re not confident.